-Bible Study is held Wednesdays from 10:30 to 11:45 a.m. in Fellowship Hall.
+Bible Study is held Wednesdays from 10:30 to 11:45 a.m. presently online via Zoom.
+If you wish to join, please email firstname.lastname@example.org by the day before Bible Study.
 Anyone is welcome.
 The group discusses one book of the Bible for a number of months.
-For information on the current book being studied, please call the church office at 513-896-6755.
+Currently the group is studying Revelation.

-The Choir sings in the Sunday 10:30 service and rehearses at 9:00 a.m. in the Choir Room.
+The Choir sings in the Sunday 10:30 service and rehearses at 9:00 a.m. in the Choir Room when the church is open.
 The choir welcomes new members.
-If you are interested, please attend the next Sunday rehearsal or contact the Music Director.
+If you are interested, please attend the next Sunday rehearsal or contact the church office.

 Counseling is regularly offered by our priest on diverse spiritual and daily living needs for not only parishioners but also for those who knock on our door seeking information, compassion, prayer and help in resolving problems.

 The Episcopal Church Women (ECW) meet monthly on the third Wednesday at 12:30 p.m.
+(ECW is not meeting presently due to pandemic.)
 This is a soup and salad luncheon gathering, with a short business meeting, that usually includes a speaker or the group may work on a project.
 Both women and men are welcome to attend both the luncheon and presentation.

 Lay Eucharistic Minister Volunteers are trained to visit homebound and those in medical facilities or nursing homes to administer communion and provide spiritual support.